How Fast Can You CitiBike?

 The Longest Ride (Distance)

-At 4:45 pm on Monday, December 2021, a member rider on an electric bike spent around 1-½ hours to travel about 22-½ miles (the length of a full marathon race) from the neighborhood of Sunset Park in Brooklyn all the way to Inwood, coincidentally.
+At 4:45 pm on Monday, December 2021, a member rider on an electric bike spent around 1-½ hours to travel about 22-½ miles (the length of a full marathon race) from Inwood all the way to the neighborhood of Sunset Park in Brooklyn, coincidentally.
 This ride would have averaged 13-¼ mph, which is fast enough to be worth it.
 Such a ride would have cost $11.39, which is still cheaper than a cab ride but does not justify time spent comparable to that of riding the subway.
 As per membership policy, there is a $3.00 cap for any electric bike rides within 45 minutes in duration starting or ending outside Manhattan.
-Unfortunately, this ride well exceeded that limit to take advantage of this discount, unless the rider was willing to split the ride in two on this cold winter afternoon.
-At least the electric assist made the uphill journey a lot smoother.
+Unfortunately, this ride well exceeded that limit to take advantage of this discount, unless the rider was willing to split the ride in two on this cold winter afternoon, which hopefully was not icy.

 The Fastest Ride (Speed)

 Past the stroke of midnight to start Friday, May 21, 2021, a member on a classic bike darted around 2-½ miles from UES to LIC in about 7-½ minutes, which would have amounted to 20 mph.
 The need for such a trip at that time of night may never be discovered.
 But it proved to be a bargain in terms of both cost (free) and time (not having to wait for a subway train).
 Nevertheless, if the rider took the Queensboro Bridge to cross the East River, it would have been a daunting task, given the high spiral climb required to reach the high vertical clearance that the bridge has.
 In fact, that approach has been rated one of the most dangerous ones for cyclists in the city, particularly for one of the most dangerous bridges for non-automobile traffic to cross in general.